Property Investing Tips & Tricks:

 In addition to the standard costs such as rates, strata or home insurances is the ongoing maintenance costs associated with the new property – the age of the property will have a bearing on how much it will cost you in ongoing maintenance.

-Having all of your eggs in the one basket so to speak can have significant effects on you if that one area of the market crashes.
+Having all of your eggs in the one basket so to speak can have significant effects on you if your investment property in a certain geographical area decreases in value.

 Capital gains tax & other costs

-You may be charged capital gains tax when you sell the investment.
+You may be charged capital gains tax when you sell the investment property.
 Other costs which are incurred when you sell the property i.e real estate selling costs need to be taken into consideration.

-Please contact First Choice Mortgage Brokers on 1800 111 455 to speak to a finance specialist for more information on investing today.
+Please contact First Choice Mortgage Brokers on 1800 111 455 to speak to a finance specialist for more information on investing in property.